Root Canal Therapy in Stuart, FL

 You may notice only one of these symptoms, but we encourage you to get in touch with our dental office in any case.

-Is a root infection a dental emergency?
+Does a root canal infection mean a dental emergency?

 Always contact our office at the first sign of a dental emergency, including the symptoms of root infection.